Pherpher089/Nomad/ChangLog.md

 - removed build restricted to colliding with a build piece or the world terrain
 - Added in controls guide UI for main screen.
 Swaps between xbox and keyboard keys
 - Added two new settings to start menu.
 Also set settings up to be persistent.
+- Fixed issue with respawning team
+- Fixed issue with players not being able to get into saddle station

 ### ctutor - 0.1.12a
 # 1/7/24